 To date, ten provinces are promoting age-friendly community initiatives in Canada.
 Visit the Web sites of these provinces to find out what is being done:

 Becoming an age-friendly community is an ongoing process.
 To help communities with this process, the Public Health Agency of Canada in collaboration with key partners developed the Pan-Canadian Age-Friendly Communities Milestones (Milestones).
 These milestones describe the steps a community needs to follow to successfully apply the age-friendly Communities model in Canada.
-They recognize that communities have different needs and available resources to take action in the eight areas of community life.
+They recognize that communities have different needs and available resources to take action in the eight domains of community life.
 By adopting a "milestones approach" that focuses on the process, communities can successfully become more age-friendly.

 These are the Pan-Canadian Age-Friendly Communities Milestones: